 I don't know how many times Pinterest has come to my aid.
 Jennifer McGuire discovered it initially & sent me in the right direction.
 I found this post from Stitch/Craft & did a little Photoshop magic to spruce it up just a bit.

-I have the printable file at the end of this post that you can use if you'd like.
 Four valentines fit on one piece of cardstock, so I was able to make these really quickly.

 After a little trial & error, I found that this slot punch (a punch I bought from Stampin' Up! about a decade ago) worked really well.
 You might want to print a few extra Valentines for some trial & error of your own.